apache/grails-profiles/README.md

     mkdir testProfiles
     cd testProfiles/
-    {path to grails-shell cli snapshot}/grails create-app TestProfile
+    {path to grails-shell cli snapshot}/grails create-app TestProfile ./gradlew dependencies --refresh-dependencies

 ### Iterative testing of profile changes
 - Review TestProfile application
+- force the application to pull the mavenLocal() profile into the generated application with **./gradlew dependencies --refresh-dependencies**
 - makes changes to grails-profiles project
 - republish grails-profiles to mavenLocal()
 - delete contents of TestProfile application